Jekyll Capitalize Categories

 formatting.
 For example, a category called “My Category” would be stored as “my

-category” in site.categories
+category” in site.categories.

-to build my navigation menu, so I wanted that
+I iterate over site.categories to build my navigation menu, so I wanted that

 case-sensitivity back.
 I found a hack that works.
 Keep reading to see my solution.